Wobblyyyy/blog/_posts/2022-03-31-why-python-is-evil.markdown

 management and data structures, to name a few examples.

 ## It's popular.
 Extremely popular
-![Graph of best programming languages to learn in 2022][best-langs-to-learn]

 # Why Python is evil
 Allow me to preface this by saying that the title of this section (and this